 At the end of the day, there is no right way to run an HR organization.
 Every company is unique and HR needs to cater to that.
 It takes years, possibly decades, to change a company culture, but just because it’s long doesn’t mean we shouldn’t try.

 If you would like to talk more about this topic, how to change/enhance your corporate recruiting or interviewing strategies in general, feel free to reach out to me!
-I’m always on my website (the chat feature) or simply message me on LinkedIn!
+Let’s do some interview coaching together!